team-dodn/spring-boot-java-template/README.md

 ## Support
 Submodules of this module are responsible for additional support.

-### support:cloud-config
-This module shows an example of connecting to `Spring-Cloud-Config`

 ### support:logging
 This module supports logging of service and has a dependency added for distributed tracing support.